 We also know that it is at best, remiss and at worst, negligent, to ignore fraud or theft as a potential issue in an organisation.

 A 2018 fraud report from the Association of Certified Fraud Examiners in the US noted that 53% of reported fraud via tip-offs - the most common means by which fraud was detected - were provided by employees of the victim organisations.
 This being the case, it is clearly worth having a workforce that recognises fraudulent activity and feels empowered to report it.

 For most organisations, fraud training usually comes under the banner of Compliance.
 Thankfully in these modern times, compliance training doesn’t have to be dull, tedious and - let’s face it - an utter waste of employees’ precious time.

 There are lots of options available that make use of new Learning Experiences Platforms, games and apps, and solid learning principles for engagement and knowledge retention.
 These provide real opportunities to counter fraud in the workplace.
 You can equip employees with the relevant knowledge to recognise potential fraud, and give them the confidence to act appropriately when fraud is evident.

 Sophisticated analytics can now be gathered that highlight specific knowledge gaps in topics or situations.
 They can identify problem geographical areas or specific individuals - from the experts to the could-do-betters to the walking liabilities.
-Adaptive learning systems can target these individual knowledge gaps and serve up the precise learning that’s needed to fill each learner’s gaps.
+Adaptive learning systems, like our Verify service, can target these individual knowledge gaps and serve up the precise learning that’s needed to fill each learner’s gaps.